Flooding complicates clean-up at Japanese nuclear plant

 A March 11, 2011, earthquake and tsunami knocked out cooling equipment at the company's Fukushima Daiichi plant north of Tokyo, triggering the worst atomic disaster since Chernobyl in 1986.
 More than 160,000 people were forced from their homes.

-Nearly two years later, hundreds of metric tons of groundwater is seeping into the damaged reactor buildings every day and mixing with water still being poured on the leaking reactors through a jerry-rigged cooling system.
+Nearly two years later, hundreds of tonnes of groundwater is seeping into the damaged reactor buildings every day and mixing with water still being poured on the leaking reactors through a jerry-rigged cooling system.

 Dealing with the contaminated water has been especially tricky because of equipment failures and high levels of radiation.

-"Every day we have approximately 400 metric tons of groundwater," Suzuki told Reuters in an interview.
+"Everyday we have approximately 400 tonnes of groundwater," Suzuki told Reuters in an interview.

 Tepco is building a bypass system to try to stop the groundwater flowing from high ground into the buildings.